ibm-cloud-docs/containers/document-environment.md

 ## Step 3: Create the diagram
 {: #create-arch-diagram}

-You can use one of the examples mentioned earlier as a refrence, or create a diagram from scratch.
+You can use one of the examples mentioned earlier as a reference, or create a diagram from scratch.

-For more information and reference archtictures, see [IBM Architectures](https://www.ibm.com/architectures).
+For more information and reference architectures, see [IBM Architectures](https://www.ibm.com/architectures).